 A few notes on this manual:

 A copy of this manual is provided with every crane and can be found in the hard plastic manual case that is installed on the chassis.
-This manual shall remain with the crane at all times.
+A copy of this manual shall remain with the crane at all times.